Four Seasons: Variations in American Vitalist Film Comedy

 So, as we have argued in the previous chapter, a single joke may be interpretable both as a Tenacity joke and a Potential joke.
 Now, we are positing that a dramatic situation can be interpreted as, for example both a Re-creation and a Re-construction.

-While it won’t overly concern us in our following practical critical investigation of eleven vitalist comedies, it is possible for a momentary joke to be simultaneously Langerian and Bergsonian.
-For example, the bull dog may be a fine example of Langerian Tenacity vitalism in general but a particular bull dog tenacity may be so clearly futile or mean-spirited that we end up recognizing it as a Bergsonian example of the mechanical encrusted upon the living.
+While it won’t overly concern us in our following practical critical investigation of ten vitalist comedies, it is also possible for a momentary joke to be simultaneously Langerian and Bergsonian.
+For example, the bulldog may be a fine example of Langerian Tenacity vitalism in general but a particular bulldog tenacity may be so clearly futile or mean-spirited that we end up recognizing it as a Bergsonian example of the mechanical encrusted upon the living.
 It is entirely possible and entirely human to be able to laugh with and laugh at simultaneously.

-Langerian and Bergsonian vitalism are in the first instance positive and in the second instance negative examples of vitalist joke appreciation.
-The Frye-Watts insight in its original formulations is not initially similarly two-sided.
-Yet we have just restated the construct of re-forms precisely to have both a Langerian and a Bergsonian analog.
+In this context, it is important to note again that Langerian and Bergsonian vitalism are in the first instance positive and in the second instance negative examples of vitalist joke appreciation.
+The Frye-Watts insight, contrastingly, in its original formulations is not initially two-sided.
+Yet here we have just restated the construct of re- forms precisely to have both a Langerian and a Bergsonian analog.
 In this study, we will be dealing almost exclusively with the Langerian form, because it is the Langerian positive form that produces a strong positive dynamis.
 But negative vitalist re- forms do exist, and it is well to start with the caveat that when identified, they should never be confused with the positive form nor should it be assumed that they contribute to the positive dynamis in any direct sense.

 We should then be on guard in practical critical contexts for “false regains,” that is for some re- form of action which is, in fact, demonstrably not healthy and demonstrably leading away from rather than toward healthy vitality.
 Where we find such false regains, there is something analogous to Bergsonian humor.